 Prior to joining Sidley, Aparna spent almost three years on secondment to International Finance Corporation based in their offices in Washington, D.C. and Bangkok.
-She has also undertaken secondments to CDC Group (at the time of the reorganisation of its investment fund management business to Actis Capital), Moscow Narodny Bank and Barclays Capital, and spent several months working with ANZ Banking Group in London on the disposal of their project finance business in Asia, the Middle East and the United States.
-Aparna has also worked in the London, Paris and Washington, D.C. offices of her previous firm.
+She also undertook secondments to CDC Group (at the time of the reorganization of its investment fund management business to Actis Capital), Moscow Narodny Bank and Barclays Capital, and spent several months working with ANZ Banking Group in London on the disposal of their project finance business in Asia, the Middle East and the United States.
+Aparna also worked in the London, Paris and Washington, D.C. offices of her previous firm.

 - “Critical Distinctions” (Article on a selective analysis of English and Luxembourg laws governing financial collateral arrangements), International Financial Law Review, October 2013